potable-anarchy/ARMarchy/TORRENT-DOWNLOAD.md

 ### VM won't import to UTM

-1. Ensure you downloaded the complete `ArchLinux.utm` folder
+1. Ensure you downloaded the complete `omarchy-arm64-vm-v1.0.0.utm` folder
 2. Check that UTM is installed
 3. Try double-clicking the `.utm` folder